DJI SPARK REVIEW

 DJI Spark Review UK

 DJI are not just becoming one of the best drone manufacturers in the world, they also know a thing or two about marketing.
 If you have never seen one of DJI’s promotional videos for one of their drones then you are in for a treat.
-Brand new for 2017 is the DJI Spark and this model leads the way for DJI when it comes to video marketing.
+Debuting in 2017 is the DJI Spark and this model leads the way for DJI when it comes to video marketing.
 We will show you a few examples shortly, but first let’s get on with the review.

 At the time of writing DJI are limiting orders of the new Spark to just 2 per customer – but to be honest one is enough and we got our grubby little mitts on one to test out so we could give you our full Spark review.
 So here it is…

 First Impressions of the DJI Spark